 Bonefish (Albula vulpes) throughout the Caribbean, Gulf and Atlantic are all very genetically similar, meaning that bonefish in all of the locations that were sampled are part of a single genetic population.
 The study also showed that the distance between locations influences the degree of relatedness.
 For example, even though bonefish in the eastern Caribbean are genetically similar to bonefish in the western Caribbean and Florida, these groups are probably not immediate family, like parents or siblings.
 In other words, there are probably many generations between eastern and western Caribbean bonefish.
 How might this happen?
-A possible explanation is that developing bonefish larvae that are produced in Puerto Rico may travel on ocean currents west to Central American countries such as Honduras.
+We think that bonefish spawned down in Puerto Rico may travel on ocean currents west to Central American countries such as Honduras.
 When those larvae become adult bonefish and spawn in Honduras, some of their larvae ride ocean currents north to Mexico.
-And when those fish spawn, some of their larvae may drift northeast to the Florida Keys.
+And when those fish spawn, some of their larvae may drift northeast up to the Florida Keys.